 The manor was purchased in 1882 by Hart Massey who had some alterations made to both the interior and the exterior of the house.
 The building was later bequeathed by Massey to the University of Toronto's Victoria College in 1915 and was later used as a radio station hub throughout the 1920s.
 During the middle of the twentieth century, the manor was remodelled into a restaurant called Julie's Mansion and it was during this time that the grounds were sold off and the greenhouse was demolished, being replaced by a service station.
 In 1976 the property became home to The Keg restaurant and was swiftly re-christened the Keg Mansion.

-I've been to The Keg Mansion a few times for dinner and each time I've gone, I've experienced what I can only describe as a wash of anxiety coming over me as soon as I step foot inside the doors,
+I've been to The Keg Mansion a few times for dinner and each time I've gone, I've experienced what I can only describe as a wash of anxiety coming over me as soon as I step foot inside the doors.
+I can definitely sense something there and if I have to get up during dinner to visit the ladies room, I'll always ask someone to come with me.
+I won't go by myself!

-Also on the second floor are reports of children's footsteps darting through the hallways and bedroom.
+On the second floor there are also reports of children's footsteps darting through the hallways and bedroom.
 A young boy has been seen running up and down the mansion's main staircase.
 Lastly, the secret underground tunnel that runs from the house to what used to be the original Wellesley Hospital has also played host to ghostly sounds and apparitions.

 Spadina House by Chris Lee